-The Association has five separate collections of Aggie Rings on display at the Williams Alumni Center.
+The Association has five separate collections of Aggie Rings on display at the Clayton W. Williams, Jr. Alumni Center.

 The Josh Sterns '99 Collection and Memorial Ring Collection, with at least one Ring representing each Class, are displayed together on the Neely Mezzanine and serve as a lasting memorial in celebration of the Ring owners’ lives and as a tribute to all the members of each represented Class.

 The idea was first had by J.B.
 “Josh” Sterns, Class of 1899, when he decided to collect one Aggie Ring from each Class from 1899 to 1964.
 His journey began in 1963 when he wrote over 4,000 letters in the span of three years asking former students to donate their Aggie Rings to be part of a permanent collection.
 In return, they were allowed to order a replacement Ring.

 After collecting all the Class years from The A&M College of Texas, Sterns said, "It'll have to be up to someone else to collect the Senior Class Rings from Texas A&M University."
 On his 92nd birthday, Jan.
 15, 1970, he presented his collection to The Association of Former Students for permanent display.
 There are still former students living today whose rings are part of the Sterns Ring Collection.